mypiaware/virtual-radar-server-installation/README.md

 #### Databases/DatabaseBackup

-This VRS installation script will create a `backupvrsdb.sh` script in this `DatabaseBackup` directory that may be used by a [cron job](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/) to routinely backup the `BaseStation.sqb` database file located in the `Database` directory.
+This VRS installation script will create a `backupvrsdb.sh` script in this `DatabaseBackup` directory that may be used by a [cron job](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/ "Good cron job tutorial") to routinely backup the `BaseStation.sqb` database file located in the `Database` directory.
 Running this script will create a copy of the `BaseStation.sqb` database file and place the copy in this `DatabaseBackup` directory.
 The copied database file will be named `BaseStation_BACKUP.sqb`.
 Here is an example of a cron job utilizing the `backupvrsdb.sh` script to backup the database every day at 3:00 AM.
 Note that the database should only be backed up at time when VRS is known to have the fewest planes visible.
 ```
 0 3 * * * bash /home/<username>/VirtualRadarServer/VRS-Extras/Databases/DatabaseBackup/backupvrsdb.sh
 ```

 #### OperatorFlags

 This directory will store all of the *\*.bmp* airline operator flag files.
-If VRS detects the airline ICAO code for a particular aircraft, and a *\*.bmp* image file exists in the `OperatorFlags` directory for that particular airline ICAO code, then VRS will display the *\*.bmp* image that is named with the same airline ICAO code. ([More info](http://www.virtualradarserver.co.uk/Documentation/WebServer/DataSourcesOptions.aspx#flags-folder)) An example of an operator flag named `AAL.bmp`:
+If VRS detects the airline ICAO code for a particular aircraft, and a *\*.bmp* image file exists in the `OperatorFlags` directory for that particular airline ICAO code, then VRS will display the *\*.bmp* image that is named with the same airline ICAO code. ([More info](http://www.virtualradarserver.co.uk/Documentation/WebServer/DataSourcesOptions.aspx#flags-folder)) An example of an operator flag named `AAL.bmp` for American Airlines:

 ![American Airlines operator flag](https://i.imgur.com/Od7H8Tw.png "American Airlines operator flag")